Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 To prepare the system, do the following:

-1. Launch the MYOB Advanced website with the U100 dataset preloaded, and sign in as an accountant by using the following credentials:
+1. Launch the MYOB Acumatica website with the U100 dataset preloaded, and sign in to the system as an accountant by using the johnson username and the 123 password.

-2. In the info area, in the upper-right corner of the top pane of the MYOB Advanced screen, make sure that the business date in your system is set to 1/30/2023.
-If a different date is displayed, click the Business Date menu button and select 1/30/2023.
+2. In the info area, in the upper-right corner of the top pane of the MYOB Acumatica screen, make sure that the business date in your system is set to 1/30/2025.
+If a different date is displayed, click the Business Date menu button and select 1/30/2025.
 For simplicity, in this lesson, you will create and process all documents in the system on this business date.

-To configure the $70 document discount for the FourStar Coffee & Sweets Shop, do the following:
+You will configure the $70 automatic document discount to be applicable to only specific customers (at this time, only the FourStar Coffee & Sweets Shop).
+Do the following:

 1. Open the Discount Codes (AR209000) form.